JamesDMartin/CrystalSim/README.md

 CrystalSim
 ==============

 GUI environment for simulating various aspects of the crystallization process.
 Initial project setup.
 This software is not yet guaranteed to run flawlessly and critical errors may be experienced.
-Please let me know if you run into problems (eddill@ncsu.edu).
+Please let me know if you run into problems (edill@bnl.gov).

 Development in progress, use at own risk!
 Contact: (Developer) Dr. Eric Dill edill@bnl.gov; (Principal Investigator) Professor James Martin martinjd@ncsu.edu